Test cricket is about mindset and I am sure Rohit will do well as opener: Rahane | Devdiscourse

 India's Test vice-captain Ajinkya Rahane finds it "hard" to see Rohit Sharma sitting out as he seeks to revive his career in the traditional format in the role of an opener.
 Rahane was back in form during the West Indies series and along with Hanuma Vihari, he has cemented the two available slots in the middle-order, prompting the team management to try out Rohit as an opener in the upcoming South Africa Tests.

 Rahane was asked to give his opinion on Rohit's new role and the ever non-controversial right-hander didn't give a direct reply.
 "You want an answer actually?
 I don't know yet whether Rohit will open the innings.
 If he does, I will be happy for him.
-I said in West Indies also, it is hard to see a special talent like Rohit sitting out," Rahane said at a promotional event here on Thursday.
+I said in West Indies also, it is hard to see a special talent like Rohit sitting out," Rahane said during a 'Meet and Greet' event organised by his employers Indian Oil Corporation (IOC).

 Rohit has three hundreds in 27 Tests and an average of a shade under 40.
 Many believe that Rohit's audacious strokeplay has brought about his downfall, but Rahane thinks otherwise.
 "He has worked so hard and if he gets an opportunity, I am sure, he will do well," Rahane exuded confidence.